Martial Law Era

 The martial law period was accompanied by severe political persecution, known as the "White Terror."
 In the name of anti-communism, the government carried out mass arrests, trials, imprisonment, or execution of political dissidents.

 According to official Ministry of Justice data, during 38 years of martial law, military tribunals adjudicated 29,407 criminal cases involving non-active-duty military personnel4.
-Civilian statistics show that political cases involved approximately 140,000 people, with estimates of around 4,500 executed.
+Civilian statistics show that political cases involved approximately 140,000 people, with estimates of around 4,500 executed — this is the upper-bound estimate for "executions linked to political cases."

 📊 Data source